Diamond Games

 The Diamond Games (due to sponsorship known for the last time as BNP Paribas Fortis Diamond Games and before that Proximus Diamond Games, GDF-Suez Diamond Games and Thomas Cook Diamond Games) was a professional women's tennis tournament organised in Antwerp, Belgium.
 The tournament took place in the Sportpaleis, at the beginning of February.

 In 2009, with the restructuring of the WTA Tour and the retirement of both Kim Clijsters and Justine Henin, the tournament lost its status of being a WTA Tour tournament and evolved into an annual exhibition tennis event before returning to the WTA calendar in 2015.
-Later this year, however, WTA announced that in 2016, the Diamond Games would be replaced on the WTA calendar with a new tournament in St. Petersburg, Russia.
+Later that year, however, the WTA announced that in 2016, the Diamond Games would be replaced on the WTA calendar with a new tournament in St. Petersburg, Russia.

-The Diamond Games offers a trophy to any player who wins the singles three times in five years.
+The Diamond Games offered a trophy to any player who won the singles three times in five years.
 In 2007, Amélie Mauresmo won a golden racquet decorated with diamonds.
 A new trophy was unveiled in 2008, which featured a golden racquet and a ball, and was decorated with 2008 diamonds.